-Scintillating Sapphires - September's Birthstone
+Scintillating Sapphires: September's Birthstone

 One of the four precious gemstones, sapphire has long been coveted by many cultures & has adorned royalty for ages.
 Today, sapphire is the September birthstone and the designated gemstone of the 5th and 45th anniversaries.
 This versatile stone comes in a rainbow of colors and can be found in numerous unique cuts.
 The excellent durability of this incredible stone makes it an ideal candidate for a stunning and unique ring!
 Learn why sapphire is quickly growing in popularity as a center stone choice in jewelry!